 Add in the chopped bacon and parmesan, cheddar cheese, and seasonings.
 Stir frequently.

-Step 4: Prepare an 8×8 baking dish or a casserole dish with spray oil or cooking spray to prevent sticking to the bottom of the pan.
-Take half of the potato slices and make a thin layer across the bottom of the casserole dish.
-Be sure to cover the whole bottom.
+Step 4: Spray an 8×8 baking dish or a casserole dish with oil or cooking spray to prevent the potatoes from sticking to the bottom of the pan.
+Take half of the potato slices and make a thin layer across the bottom of the casserole dish, covering the whole bottom.

 Pour half of the cream sauce over the layer of potatoes.
-Make a second layer with the remaining sliced potatoes.
+Add the remaining sliced potatoes to the second layer.

 Step 5: Bake at 375º F for 35 minutes.
 The top will get a nice golden brown.
 Serve hot.